A young white girl with Down Syndrome in a backpack and a light blue dress.

 Here’s what we know:

-The Department of Education or “ED” is a federal department that provides essential services to children with disabilities to help them get an education.
+The Department of Education or “ED” is a federal department that provides essential services to children with and without disabilities to help them to get an education.
 The Trump Administration wants to get rid of ED.
 The Administration has fired more than 1,300 staff, including hundreds who work for the department’s Office of Civil Rights (OCR).
 The Administration has cancelled many education-related grants and contracts, including $1 billion for mental health and more than $600 million for teacher training.
 The Administration has reversed longstanding guidance that helps school districts reduce disproportionate discipline, expulsion, and law enforcement referrals of students based on race.
-These changes hurt students with disabilities and students who are Black, Brown, transgender and gender nonconforming, immigrant, and low-income.
+The Administration has transferred some ED functions to other federal agencies and has said they aim to transfer all functions and close ED in the future.
+These changes impact all students, and harm those with disabilities and students who are Black, Brown, transgender and gender nonconforming, immigrant, and low-income.

 What does the Department of Education do?

-ED oversees parts of education for preschool and K-12 students and students in college and other types of higher education across the United States.
+From preschool and K-12 students to students in college and other types of higher education across the United States, essential oversight and support are provided by ED.

-• ED makes grants under the Individuals with Disabilities Education Act (IDEA) Part B, or preschool through transition age.
-These grants help school districts provide services and resources for students with disabilities.
-The department’s Office of Special Education Programs (OSEP) implements and monitors the IDEA.
+• Educational services and resources for students with disabilities are provided to school districts with funds from ED grants made under the Individuals with Disabilities Education Act (IDEA) Part B. The department’s Office of Special Education Programs (OSEP) implements and monitors the IDEA.

-• ED finances student loans and runs the income-based repayment and public service loan forgiveness programs.
+• ED finances student loans and runs the income-based repayment and public service loan forgiveness programs essential for lower-income students to access higher education.

 Why is the Department important for students with disabilities?